eL0ck/timelson.com/content/posts/Cloud-Data-Science/CDS-3_GCP.md

 gcloud ml-engine local predict ...
 ```

-This is vital since it can be very slow way to resolve simple mistakes by submitting to remote machines and waiting for the log output.
+This is vital since it can be very slow to resolve simple mistakes by submitting to remote machines and waiting for the log output.

 ## 3. Accelerated Training

-Up till now we will have been training with very small step number to ensure the model compiles.
+Up till now, we will have been training with very small step number to ensure the model compiles.
 The plan is to use Google cloud resources to perform thorough training that we can't perform with on-premise machines.

 Now that we are ready to send the job off we can increase the training steps and give the model much more resources by setting the [Scale Tier](https://cloud.google.com/ml-engine/docs/tensorflow/machine-types).